 Being involved in research is different to being a research participant, as you are not the subject of research.
 Instead, you are a partner in the research process - you’re involved in making decisions that affect research, and you can influence and change outcomes

-Join the Stroke Voices in Research Panel
+Join Stroke Voices in Research

-- help decide what research we fund
+- Help decide what research we fund

-- have a say in the future direction of our research funding
+- Have a say in the future direction of our research funding

-To be a member you should have personal experience of stroke, as a:
+To be a member, you should have personal experience of stroke as a:

-- stroke survivor
+- Stroke survivor